1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 With `n` points, there are  `n(n-1)/2` pairs of points.
 Checking to see if every point is to the left of every pair make this algorithm `O(n³)`.

-For a slightly trickier implementation, [Graham scan](http://en.wikipedia.org/wiki/Graham_scan) has a running time of `n log n`.
+For a slightly trickier implementation, [Graham's scan](http://en.wikipedia.org/wiki/Graham_scan) has a running time of `n log n`.
 Starting from the leftmost point and moving right, the top of the convex hull for the left points (those in the black area) is computed.
 Every time a new point is added, points from the previous convex hull are removed right to left until there are no angles greater than 180°.

 <div id='nlogn' style='width: 100%'></div>